Prosecutors charge five Proud Boys defendants with seditious conspiracy - NewsBreak

 Prosecutors charge five Proud Boys defendants with seditious conspiracy

-( The Hill ) – Federal prosecutors on Monday added seditious conspiracy to the list of charges five Proud Boys leaders are facing over their alleged involvement in the Jan.
-6 attack on the Capitol.
+Federal prosecutors on Monday added seditious conspiracy to the list of charges five Proud Boys leaders are facing over their alleged involvement in the Jan.
+6, 2021, attack on the Capitol.

 A superseding federal grand jury indictment unsealed Monday marks the second time the Justice Department has brought the serious charge following the attack.